RepoForks/blog/source/2017-09-01-travelex-improved-continuous-integration-with-bitrise.html.markdown

 overlay: /images/travelex_blogpost.jpg
 ---

-_Guest blog by Rémy Chanteney, lead of engineering at Travelex.
+_Guest blog by Rémy Chantenay, lead of engineering at Travelex.
 The original post appeared on [Travelex Tech Blog](https://blog.travelex.io/bitrise-travelex-digital-f3388019bae)_.

 >From a software engineering (mobile oriented) background, __Rémy Chanteney__ recently transitioned to lead of engineering at Travelex.
 Passionate about everything related to mobile, cloud infrastructure and disruptive technologies.
 With products like [Wire](https://wire.travelex.co.uk/) or [Travelex Money](https://www.travelex.co.uk/services/travelex-money-app) and other B2B projects, __Travelex__ digital is striving to innovate in the international money transfer ecosystem.